elhabyan95/Rank_Based-Knowledge_Based-Recommendations/README.md

 # Rank_Based-Knowledge_Based-Recommendations

-For this notebook, we have a single task.
+We have a single task.
 The task is that no matter the user, we need to provide a list of the recommendations based on simply the most popular items.

-For this task, we will consider what is "most popular" based on the following criteria:
+We will consider what is "most popular" based on the following criteria:

 * A movie with the highest average rating is considered best
 * With ties, movies that have more ratings are better